 How many events should I attend each month?

 Most PTI participants go to 2-3 events per month.
-Some go to up to five a month.
+Some go to up to four or five a month.
 It is up to the participant, but we do encourage everyone to go to at least two events per month so that they can work on their goals consistently and socialize in their community.

 How many people attend each event?

 It depends on the event.
-Some small groups have just 2 to 3 people, but a few larger events may have more than 20 people.
+Some small groups have just 2 to 3 participants, but a few larger events may have more than 20 people.
 Most events have 6-8 participants and two staff in attendance.